Search ⌘K

 Quantity Surveyor Fees

 To maximise the return on your investment, you should possibly seek the advice of a quantity surveyor.
-They can help prepare a tax depreciation schedule for your investment property.
+They can help prepare a depreciation schedule for your investment property.

 The bonus here is that the fees are an investment property tax deduction.